 If you’re interested in a career in video editing, an assistant editing position is a great place to start.
 While this position is sometimes considered entry-level, it does require a firm understanding of film and digital technology as well as skill with editing software.
 (The two most common programs are Avid and Final Cut Pro systems.)

-Once you land the position, your job will generally consist of digitizing footage, compiling footage for multi-camera shots, monitoring continuity, providing technical support, keeping detailed logs of negative cut lists, and compiling Edit Decision Lists among many other tasks.
-Ideally, you will be preparing everything related to editing, so that the editor can simply sit down and begin cutting.
+Once you land the position, your job will generally consist of digitizing footage, compiling footage for multi-camera shots, monitoring continuity, providing technical support, keeping detailed logs and maintaining an organized file structure, among many other tasks.
+Ideally, you will be preparing everything related to editing so that the editor can simply sit down and begin cutting.

 If you want to become an editor for feature films, TV, post-production houses or news stations, an assistant editor position is almost always the first step to advancing to a higher title.
 Learn as much as you can and make your ambitions known.
 Be sure to pay your dues and one day you will be the one simply cutting.